zb1ackcat/rate_bad_merge/README.md

 # The Bad Merge Detector 3000

-A simple app to find curupted data from a bad database merge.
+A simple app to find corrupted data from a bad database merge.

-## Description

-TBD

-## Getting Started

 ### Dependencies

 * node.js
     * node-postgres
     ```npm install pg```

 * PostgresSQL

-### Rquirements
+### Requirements

 Output:
 Your program must output a report that could be used to fix the missing and incorrect data.
 Your report should also include those rows that exist in the new dataset but not in the old dataset.
 1
 Ambiguity:
 You may make simplifying assumptions along the way so long as you document the assumptions you made and satisfy all parts of this prompt.
-If you continue to the final interview be prepared to discuss those assumptions and potential com- plicating factors were this a real scenario.
+If you continue to the final interview be prepared to discuss those assumptions and potential complicating factors were this a real scenario.
 If you feel unable to make/document a reasonable assumption and require additional clarity you may reach out to us.
 Technical Clarifications:
 • You may write this program in any language of your choice.
 We won’t penalize you for language choice so please just use whatever you’re most comfortable with.
 • If you find a record in the original data set and in the migrated data set that share the same primary key you should assume they refer to the same entity.
 No primary keys were corrupted during or since the migration.